pawelngei/storyseedlibrary/content/art/jacob-coffin-bike-kitchen/index.pl.md

  - jacobcoffin
 ---

+## Angielski opis

-# A Sunken Greenhouse and a Bike Kitchen Behind a Repurposed McMansion by Jacob Coffin
+### A Sunken Greenhouse and a Bike Kitchen Behind a Repurposed McMansion by Jacob Coffin

 It’s been a little while since I posted one of these.
 I’ve been working on writing a campaign(?) adventure module(?)
 For the slolarpunk TTRPG Fully Automated! (which I’m hoping to release libre and gratis through their channels in a few months) and that’s taken up a lot of my creative time lately.
 It’s the first piece of solarpunk fiction I’ve written, and it includes almost every setting concept I’ve been playing with in the postcards.